What are The Bronsons?

 Meet The Bronsons

-The Bronsons are a six-piece band (guitar, bass, drums, lead vocal/harmonica, two backing singers) - although they sometimes gig as a four-piece and can also put on a mean acoustic show.
+The Bronsons are a six-piece electric band (guitar, bass, drums, lead vocal/harmonica, two backing singers) - although they sometimes gig as a four-piece.
+Occasionally they threaten to break out the acoustics - thankfully, that's mostly hot air.

 Giselle and Zara are The Bronsonettes